Former Prime Minister Pak Imran Khan will be liberated on June 11, party colleague said - ExBulletin

 Khan, 72, has been deposited at Adiala prison since August 2023 in several cases.

-Expressing that the founder of the parties will obtain a deposit that day, Gohar Ali Khan, chief of Pakistan Tehreek-e-insaf (PTI) of Khan, said that June 11 will be an important day for Khan and his wife, but gave no particular reason.
+Expressing that the founder of the party will get a deposit that day, Gohar Ali Khan, head of Pakistan Tehreek-e-insaf (PTI) of Khan, said that June 11 will be an important day for Khan and his wife, but has given no particular reason.

 The IHC had previously postponed the penalty hearing in the Trust al-Qadir case until June 11.
 The adjournment came after the National Accountability Bureau (NAB) asked for more time to prepare his arguments, Ary News reported.

-Gohar told Ary News on Saturday that the PTI will collaborate with the opposition parties to launch a movement, which will be led by the chief boss of the parties.
+Gohar told Ary News on Saturday that the PTI will collaborate with the opposition parties to launch a movement, which will be led by the party owner.

-Earlier last month, Khan said he would lead his upcoming protest parts against the Muslim League in Pakistan-Nawaz (PML-N) led the coalition government in the center.
+Earlier last month, Khan said he would lead his party's next protest movement against the Muslim League of Pakistan-Nawaz (PML-N) led the coalition government at the center, of the prison.

 Khyber Pakhtunkhwa and an eminent leader of the Pakistani party of Khan Tehreek-E-insaf (PTI), Ali Amin Gandapur this week, threatened to launch a large-scale movement for the release of the Eid Al-Adha of the Eid Al-Adha.